4 Simple Yet Powerful Strategies to Learn a Language by Listening

 Don’t bite off more than you can chew.

-The ideal listening material is one that’s a level or two higher than your current level.
-That means holding off listening to discussions by native French speakers about some esoteric economic theory when you are fresh off the boat.
-Better listen to kids talking about dogs, cat and apples.
-You would benefit from speakers who are only a little bit better than you.
-That way, your goal is more approachable and you are reaching just a little bit each time.
-And guess what?
-They speak more slowly too!
+The ideal listening material is a level or two higher than your current level.
+That means holding off listening to discussions by native speakers about some esoteric economic theory when you are fresh off the boat.
+It is important that you stick to more basic material until you build on your skills enough to manage complex content.

 2. Contextualize and Look at the Big Picture